humanbydefinition/code.textmode.art/api/classes/Textmodifier.md

 draw(callback): void;
 ```

-Set a draw callback function that will be executed before each render.
+Set a draw callback function for the base layer.

-This callback function is where all drawing commands should be placed for textmode rendering.
+This callback function is where all drawing commands should be placed for textmode rendering on the main layer.

+If multiple layers are added via [Textmodifier.layers](#layers), each layer can have its own draw callback set via [TextmodeLayer.draw](../namespaces/layering/classes/TextmodeLayer.md#draw).
+This allows for complex multi-layered compositions with independent rendering logic per layer.

 #### Parameters